directus/directus/docs/guides/sdk/getting-started.md

 These can be overwritten in two ways:

 1. Via options parameter of the `createDirectus` function.
+   (Takes precedence over the second way)

 ```ts
 import { createDirectus } from '@directus/sdk';